Olly Murs: Personal life

 Murs lived with his twin brother Ben and parents Vicky and Pete Murs until 2012, when he moved into a five-bedroom house of his own in Toot Hill, Essex.
 He is an avid supporter of Manchester United and also a supporter and chairman of local side Coggeshall Town.

 Olly stated on The Jonathan Ross Show in March 2015 that Ben was estranged from his parents and that the incident stemmed from Murs not being able to attend Ben's wedding because of X Factor commitments.

 In 2015, Murs first opened up about ongoing mental health issues, admitting that he turned to alcohol to cope with depression caused by the pressure of a new career during his time on the X Factor tour.
 In 2016, he experienced anxiety and panic attacks after facing stark criticism about his short-lived career as a presenter for The Xtra Factor.
 Appearing for a "routine performance" on the Graham Norton Show to promote his new music, Murs was struck with sudden, overwhelming panic, stating his "heart was pounding" and he "couldn't breathe".
 He continued to experience panic attacks when he was confirmed as a coach for The Voice UK, which led to him seeking therapy to cope with his anxiety.
 He went on to write the song "Talking to Yourself" about his anxiety and encourages other men to speak up about their mental health.

 On 24 November 2017, Murs was caught up in the Oxford Circus panic while shopping in Selfridges, Oxford Street.
 He was criticised by the police and the media for tweeting false claims about gunshots in Selfridges, and for alleging in April 2018 that the police had covered up a terrorist attack in the shop.

-On 4 June 2022, Murs announced that he was engaged to his girlfriend Amelia Tank.
+On 4 June 2022, Murs announced his engagement to girlfriend Amelia Tank.
+They have two children.

+In September 2024, Murs was the subject of the BBC television show Who Do You Think You Are? which, with the help of genealogists and historians, explored the lives of his Latvian ancestors.